office: 2028 Terasaki Life Sciences

 Ph.D., Neurobiology & Behavior, Cornell University 2007

-My lab is broadly interested in understanding how reproductive hormones affect metabolic health and disease.
-In women, high estrogen suppresses energy intake and promotes energy expenditure.
-Low estrogen levels after menopause can result in weight gain that can be rescued by estrogen treatment.
-Our research aims to provide a mechanistic framework for how estrogen promotes metabolic health.
-To understand the mechanisms by which estrogen alters metabolism, we focus on the following broad questions: How does the brain regulate energy intake and expenditure?
-How do metabolic neural circuits differ between males and females?
-How are they modulated by reproductive hormones?
+My lab is broadly interested in understanding how reproductive hormones affect temperature and energy balance.
+In women, the menopausal transition is associated with hot flashes and increased visceral body fat.
+Our research aims to understand how estrogens act on the hypothalamus to alter temperature homeostasis and metabolic health.
+These studies can help us better understand weight gain and hot flashes in postmenopausal women.
+To understand the mechanisms by which estrogen alters the homeostasis, we focus on the following broad questions: How does the brain regulate temperature and energy balance?
+How do homeostatic neural circuits differ between males and females?
+How are homeostatic circuits modulated by estrogens?
 We use genetically engineered mice and new viral tools to define the neurons that drive estrogen-responsive and sex-specific changes in energy balance.
 This approach allows us to dissect the effects of estrogen on distinct neuronal populations with spatial, molecular, and temporal specificity.
-Ultimately, we hope to identify avenues for developing targeted, non-hormonal treatments for obesity.
+Ultimately, we hope to identify avenues for developing targeted, non-hormonal treatments for hot flashes and obesity.

 Correa, S. M., Newstrom, D. W., Warne J. P., Flandin, P., Cheung, C. C., Pierce, A. A., Lin-Moore, A. T., Xu, A. W., Rubenstein, J. L. and H. A. Ingraham, "An Estrogen-Responsive Module in the Ventromedial Hypothalamus Selectively Drives Sex-Specific Activity in Females", Cell Reports, 10 : 62-74 (2015) [link].